ajwills72/rmip/docs/psyc520moduleoutline.md

 **Module Leader:** Andy Wills

-**Teaching Staff:**	Chris Longmore, Michael Verde, Clare Walsh.
+**Teaching Staff:**	Chris Longmore, Steve Samuel, Michael Verde, Clare Walsh.

 ## Aims

 The module aims to support students through a simple research cycle and deliver a basic understanding of the research process in psychology before engaging with an advanced-research cycle.
 Statistical analysis techniques are taught in workshops with the aim of providing the student with an understanding of the analysis procedures appropriate to a range of research designs for testing differences.
 In addition, the module aims to introduce students to issues in conducting psychological research such as research project management.

 ## Expected Outcomes